 Apparently, loving nature is natural.
 Scientists say that humans evolved to thrive in their natural environment and therefore we're pre-programmed to enjoy green space and a connection to nature is essential for our physical and psychological health.

 Relationships and families come in many shapes and sizes and all of them benefit from a bit of TLC to keep them happy and harmonious.
 Whether you're a child-free couple or parents of tots to teens, home life can, at times, be stressful.
 And if you're one of the estimated 1 in 3 people who are part of a second family, then like many, you may often find yourself struggling to keep everyone happy.

 Sometimes it's easy to recognise when your relationships are under pressure and need a break, for example when you're arguing a lot or constantly getting on each other's nerves.
 But sometimes the signs are more subtle.
 Like when family members seem to be spending less time at home, perhaps because they feel no connection.
 Or it can be when the house is awkwardly quiet because you’ve run out of things to say.
 At times like these, a break away can get you refocused on each other and having fun again; appreciating each other again.

-Other common signs that your relationships may need a holiday are when all you can find to talk about is work or the endless list of jobs to do around the house.
+Other common signs that your relationship may need a holiday or a valentines day break, are when all you can find to talk about is work or the endless list of jobs to do around the house.
 Or the things you used to think were fun have completely lost their sparkle.
 If any of this is ringing a bell, then it's time that you, and your relationships, had a break.

 A family cycling through the Forest of Dean